AugmentedDesignLab/intgen/README.md

 ### Environment Setup

-The following demonstrates setting up and working with a development environment:
+The following demonstrates setting up and working with a development environment (make sure that virtualenv is installed before starting.
+The pip command is given [here](https://pypi.org/project/virtualenv/)):

 ```
 ### create a virtualenv for development